More sophisticated is not always better: comparison of similarity measures for unsupervised learning of pathways in biomolecular simulations: Theory and Methods

 \subsection{Investigated protein–ligand systems and trajectory sets}

-We investigate two different biomolecular test systems: First, a set of streptavidine-biotin restraint and constaint pulling trajectories from our previous study.\cite{Cai2023} The trajectory data provides a particularly useful benchmark for pathway detection methods because the protein itself undergoes minimal conformational shifts during enforced ligand unbinding, and the ligand is pulled out of the protein along well defined vectors, thus the pathways are well characterized in Cartesian space.
+We investigate two different biomolecular test systems: First, a set of streptavidin-biotin restraint and constraint pulling trajectories from our previous studies.\cite{Cai2023,Taenzel24} This trajectory dataset provides a particularly useful benchmark for pathway detection methods because the protein itself undergoes minimal conformational shifts during enforced ligand unbinding, and the ligand is pulled out of the protein along well defined vectors, thus the pathways are well characterized in Cartesian space.

 We created three test sets, labeled A, B and C, from the different pulling directions.
 Set A comprises of trajectories pulled along Cartesian vectors (1,1,0) and (1,-1,0), whereas set B combines (1,0,1) and (1,-1,0).
 As shown by the density isosurfaces (volume maps) in Fig.~\ref{fig:Stb_Panel1}A, the trajectories in set A are well separated, while those in set B exhibit substantial overlap.
 This is also evident from the similarity distributions in Fig.~\ref{fig:Stb_Panel1}B, where set B has a higher median similarity.
 Consequently, the original pulling directions are relatively easy to distinguish in set A, whereas set B presents a more challenging case.
 Furthermore, we generated a third data set, set C, by merging all pulling directions from sets A and B: (1,1,0), (1,0,1), and (1,-1,0) to further increase the difficulty of separating each subset.
+As stated above, using a harmonic potential-derived force in SMD with a force constant of $k$=1000~kJ/(mol~nm) leads to the center of mass distance between the pull groups and thus biotin position to fluctuate around the potential mid-point position $x_0+vt$.
+In TMD simulations, the center of mass distance grows strictly linear with $t$, which at the same time allows less freedom in dynamics.
+To explicitly take into account this difference in fluctuations as a challenge for the investigated similarity measures, we wrote out protein-ligand structures from both SMD and TMD simulations with a constant time interval of $\Delta t$=1~ps and 2~ps, respectively, for further contact distance analysis.

 In addition to St-b, we employ a membrane-bound ligand–protein system, an inhibitor (ZM241385, in the following abbreviated as ZMA) bound to the A\textsubscript{2a} adenosine receptor.\cite{Segala2016,Taenzel24} In a previous investigation,\cite{Taenzel24} we have examined the free-energy profiles and unbinding routes in considerable detail, making this system a valuable additional test cases for our clustering methodology.